ericclack/pygamezero_pacman/doc/part1.rst

 Making a game world
 -------------------

-We're going to store a game world in a text file.
+We're going to store your game world in a text file.
 This means you can design your own levels and also you'll get to learn about working with files in Python - a really useful skill.